iftechfoundation/twine-specs/twee-3-specification.md

 3. Optional tag block that must directly follow the passage name.
 4. Optional metadata block, an inline JSON chunk, that must directly follow either the tag block or, if the tag block is omitted, the passage name.

-NOTE: Each component after the start token may be preceded by one or more spaces for readability.
+NOTE: Each component after the start token should be preceded by one or more spaces for readability.

 To prevent ambiguity during parsing, passage and tag names that include the optional tag and metadata block opening and closing metacharacters (i.e. `[`, `]`, `{`, `}`) must escape them.
 The escapement mechanism is to prefix the escaped characters with a backslash (`\`).